npm package discovery and stats viewer.

 tensorgrad

 A tiny TypeScript-native tensor library with autograd that compiles to WebGPU.
-For training small models in the browser without hand-writing WGSL kernels and without dragging in a multi-megabyte ML framework.
+For training small models in the browser without hand-writing WGSL kernels or dragging in a multi-megabyte ML framework, or running a pretrained one frozen for transfer learning.
 Zero dependencies.
-Static shapes, f32 parameters with i32 indices, Adam / AdamW optimizer, forward + reverse-mode autograd.
+Static shapes, f32 parameters with i32 indices, Adam / AdamW / SGD optimizers, reverse-mode autograd.
 Browser-only.
 All GPU work runs in a library-internal Web Worker — every method on a compiled module returns a Promise.

 npm i tensorgrad